mukitur/Creative-Agency-Client/README.md

     - Admin can Add services
     - Admin can update order
 11. User can visit different packages and place order.
-12. Use emailjs for form
+12. Use emailjs for form.
+User can send message from website. he/She will receive the message through email.